The Beach Boys: 1998–present: Love-led tours and brief reunion

-Early in 1997, Carl was diagnosed with lung and brain cancer after years of heavy smoking.
-Despite his terminal condition, Carl continued to perform with the band on its 1997 summer tour (a double-bill with the band Chicago) while undergoing chemotherapy.
-During performances, he sat on a stool and needed oxygen after every song.
-Carl died on February 6, 1998, at the age of 51, two months after the death of the Wilsons' mother, Audree.
+Carl's death, name litigation, and The Smile Sessions

-After Carl's death, Jardine left the touring line-up and began to perform regularly with his band "Beach Boys: Family & Friends" until he ran into legal issues for using the name without license.
-Meanwhile, Jardine sued Love, claiming that he had been excluded from their concerts, BRI, through its longtime attorney, Ed McPherson, sued Jardine in Federal Court.
-Jardine, in turn, counter-claimed against BRI for wrongful termination.
-BRI ultimately prevailed.
+In 1997, Carl was diagnosed with lung and brain cancer after years of heavy smoking.
+Despite his terminal condition, Carl performed with the band on its summer tour (a double-bill with Chicago) while undergoing chemo.
+During performances, he sat on a stool and needed oxygen after each song.
+When Carl became too unwell to perform in late 1997, David Marks returned as lead guitarist.
+Carl died on February 6, 1998, aged 51, two months after the death of the Wilsons' mother, Audree.